EmanuelBender/GoogleSheet_Inventory_System/README.md

 <table>
   <tr>
-    <th>Fast Keyword Search</th>
+    <th>Keyword Search</th>
   </tr>
   <tr>
     <td>
-The search box can act like a file search, but can also trigger profile mode and display other information.
+       The search box can act like a item search, but can also trigger profile mode and display other information. <br>
+       Custom Search algo.
+Multiple, partial keywords will be found. <br>
+       Entering a Profile will switch sheet into Profile Mode.
    </td>
   </tr>